nolanlawson/KeepScore/README.md

 documentation/donate/description-eo.txt       # Play Store description (Donate version)
 ```

+(Again, please read the GitHub page on [file creation][7] to understand how to do this.)

 I maintain the English, French, and Japanese translations myself.
-So you can use this table
+So you can look to these translations as an example:
-to get an idea of what you should be doing:

 <table border='0'>
 <tr>